awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-databrew-job.md

 # AWS::DataBrew::Job<a name="aws-resource-databrew-job"></a>

-Represents all of the attributes of a DataBrew job\.
+Creates a new DataBrew job\.

 ## Syntax<a name="aws-resource-databrew-job-syntax"></a>